-I just started making my own almond butter, and I will never buy it in the store again!
+I love making my own almond butter.
+I will never buy it in the store again!
 It tastes better than anything I’ve bought from a store.
-Ultra smooth and creamy, and has the most intense, nutty almond flavor.
+Ultra smooth, creamy, and has the most intense, nutty almond flavor.

-Even better than the taste and simplicity of making it, I like making my own almond butter because I know what kind of almonds are being used.
+I only make my own almond butter because I know what kind of almonds are being used.

 This post contains affiliate links, thanks for the love!